 “Since I lost my vision, my hearing is sharper, so music is clearer and I can pick up the clarity of pieces, the chords are crisper as well.”

 Aside from music, Manny is also talented at technology and has received qualifications from the Independent Living Centre as an assistive technology mentor and blindness product specialist.
+Since learning Braille, he also teaches weekly Braille classes and how to use the JAWS screenreader.
 Living with retinitis pigmentosa hasn’t held Manny back from leading an independent and active life.

 “I’ve always been fascinated by technology and in recent years it’s become more accessible.
 I’m sharing my love of gadgets, and how to use them if you are vision impaired, with others.”